4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 # A Simple ELF

-Let's write a simple program for Linux, how hard can it be?
+Let's write a simple program for Linux.
+How hard can it be?
 Well, simple is the opposite of complex, not of hard, and it is surprisingly hard to create something simple.
-What is left when we get rid of the complexity from the standard library, all the modern security features, debugging information and error handling mechanisms?
+What is left when we get rid of the complexity from the standard library, all the modern security features, debugging information, and error handling mechanisms?

 <!-- more -->

-## Hello World Preliminaries
+<pre><p style="text-align: center; margin-top: 0px; margin-bottom: 4pt;">•  •  •</p></pre>

 Let's start with something complex: